Konsl/spicetify-visualizer/README.md

 For help with installing/uninstalling, check out the [Spicetify FAQ](https://spicetify.app/docs/faq) or ask on the [Spicetify Discord](https://discord.gg/VnevqPp2Rr).
 If you're experiencing any issues specific to this extension, take a look at the [Issues](https://github.com/Konsl/spicetify-visualizer/issues) tab.
-Check if an issue on your topic already exists, if not create a new one.
+Check if an issue regarding your topic already exists, if not create a new one.

 ---